morgan4080/live_betting/README.md

 * Run `mix setup` to install and setup dependencies
 * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
+* Sign up with invitation code 'VALUEA' to login as admin

 Now you can visit [`localhost:4001`](http://localhost:4000) from your browser.